Help Desk

 Bookmarking pages

-On Mozilla Firefox, Netscape and K-Meleon web browsers, press CTRL and D (Command+D on Mac PCs), rather than moving your mouse towards the Bookmarks menu.
+On Firefox and Chrome web browsers, press CTRL and D (cmd+D on Macs), rather than moving your mouse towards the Bookmarks menu.
 For users of Microsoft Internet Explorer, go to Favorites and select Add to Favorites.

 Content and Links